Sushant072003/Codesoft/README.md

 # CODESOFT-Intership-Projects

 This repository was created to submit the projects which was given by 'CODESOFT' for a Data Science internship.

-- Project_1 - Titanic_Passengers_Survival_Prediction
-    In this project I have build the predictive machine learning model 📊 which predicts the survival of passengers from Titanic disaster. 🚢

-    I have try to answer the following questions after analyzing this dataset.

-    Who were the passengers on the Titanic? (age, gender, class.. etc)
-    What deck were the passengers on and how does that relate to their class?
-    Where did the passengers come from?
-    Who was alone and who was with family?
-    What factors helped someone survive the sinking?
-    How accurately we can predict the survival of the passenger?
+<h3>1.
+Iris Dataset Analysis:</h3>
+        - I performed an Exploratory Data Analysis (EDA) on the Iris dataset to understand the relationships between features like sepal length, sepal width, petal length, and petal width.
+        - I used Python libraries such as Pandas, Matplotlib, and Seaborn to visualize data patterns and distributions.
+        - The goal was to analyze the dataset and identify how the features contribute to classifying the Iris flower species.

-- Project_2 - Movie Rating Prediction With Python
+  <h3>2.
+Movie Rating Prediction:</h3>
-    Every dataset has a story and this set is pulled from IMDb.com of all the Indian movies on the platform.
-    We will going to do some exploratory data analysis to answer the below questions.

-    Year with best rating
-    Does length of movie have any impact with the rating?
-    Top 10 movies according to rating per year and overall.
-    Which director directed the most movies
-    Which actor starred in the most movies
-    After that, we'll build the predictive machine learning model using Stochastic Gradient Descent (SGD) Regressor which is going to predicts the rating of a movie based on the given parameters.
+        - I built a machine learning model to predict movie ratings based on features like genre, director, and actors.
+        - The process involved data preprocessing, feature engineering, and applying regression techniques to historical movie data.
+        - This project provided insights into factors influencing movie ratings and demonstrated how to use machine learning to make accurate predictions.

+<h3>3.
+Titanic Survival Prediction:</h3>
+        - I worked on the Titanic dataset to predict whether passengers survived based on features like age, gender, ticket class, and fare.
+        - I implemented preprocessing techniques, feature selection, and a classification model to make predictions.
+        - The project involved analyzing patterns and creating a model to determine survival probabilities.